ashtralgoveas/WeatherApp/README.md

 # Weather App
-Created using HTML,CSS and a touch of React.
+Created using HTML, CSS and a touch of React.